The Buzz on Observation Hives

 You may decide to build your own observation bee hive – which is a great idea as long as you follow a good plan and keep bee space in mind – the same as building any beehive.

-A temporary (show and tell) event is no problem and does not usually put much stress on the bees involved.
+A temporary (show and tell) event does not require much maintenance.
 However, a permanently installed unit requires more work.

-When installing bees into an observation hive, the procedure varies depending on whether you are installing into a permanent fixture or a portable one.
+When putting bees into an observation hive, the procedure varies depending on whether you are installing into a permanent fixture or a portable one.

-For a permanent indoor hive, one method is to sit the colony or nuc box of bees near the outside entrance pipe for a couple of days.
+For a permanent indoor hive, one method is to sit a small colony or nuc box of bees near the outside entrance pipe for a couple of days.
 Let them get used to coming to that area as “home”.

 Then, take your internal box unit outside to this location and remove the frames of comb (with bees) from the hive and place them inside the glass box.